tblackmorepages/MSDie/README.md

 ```

 ## Usage
-To roll a die of n sides enter the desired value of n.
+To roll a die of n sides enter the desired value of n:
 ```python
 > 5
 ```

-Input Integer number of sides must be expressed in numerical or alphabetical format but the latter format must be separated with a single space.
+Input must be the integer number of sides expressed in numerical or alphabetical format but the latter format must be separated with a single space:
 ```python
 > sixty eight
 ```

-To re-roll the previously given die enter 'roll' or 'r'.
+To re-roll the previously given die enter `roll` or `r`:
 ```python
 > roll
 ```

-To roll a die of n sides x number of times enter 'multi roll' or 'm r' followed by n then x.The result will be given as a dictionary of the occurrences of each side of the die.
+To roll a die of n sides x number of times enter `multi roll` or `m r` followed by n then x.The result will be given as a dictionary of the occurrences of each side of the die:
 ```python
 > m r
 > 5
 > 10
 ```

-To exit the calculator: `exit`, `quit` or `close`.'
+To exit the MSDie enter `exit`, `quit` or `close`.

-For help whilst using the calculator enter `help` or `?`.
+For help whilst using the MSDie enter `help` or `?`.

 ## Example